 - Sprains, Strains, and Tears

 A sprain is caused by the overstretching of ligaments, while strains are the result of overstretching muscles and tendons.
 Accident victims often suffer sprains and strains when their bodies are violently thrust, twisted, or shaken by the force of the collision.
 Tears can occur when muscles, ligaments, or tendons are stretched too far.
 These can be extremely painful and often require surgery.
 Tears are common in the back, arms and legs, hands and feet, neck, and shoulders.

 Whiplash is caused by damage to the nerves, muscles, and other soft tissues in the neck.
 While there are some misconceptions about whiplash, it is often still a serious injury that can have lasting effects.

 Massachusetts and Rhode Island Accident Injury Lawyer

 If a motor vehicle accident left you with soft tissue injuries, you may be able to file for compensation.
-The accident injury lawyers at Bottaro Law have helped our Rhode Island and Massachusetts clients recover millions of dollars for their injuries, medical bills, and lost wages, and we’re ready to put our experience to work for you.
+The accident injury lawyers at the Bottaro Law Firm, LLC have helped our Rhode Island and Massachusetts clients recover millions of dollars for their injuries, medical bills, and lost wages, and we’re ready to put our experience to work for you.
 Our consultations are always free, and with our No Fee Guarantee®, you won’t pay us unless we get compensation for you.
 Don’t wait to get the help you need.
 Call us 24/7 at (401) 777-7777.